 A lawn is actually not a single plant, but rather, is composed of many thousands of live grass plants which mesh together and create their own thatch bed.
 This thatch bed helps the soil to remain moist for longer periods.
 Because newly laid sod has "seams" which allow air and sunlight to dry out the soil too quickly, proper inspection and adherence to the below watering guidelines must be observed.

-Along with properly aerating and fertilizing your topsoil prior to installation, following the guidelines and procedures below will help to ensure that your turf crop is successful and truly barefoot-worthy.
+Along with properly aerating your topsoil prior to installation, following the guidelines and procedures below will help to ensure that your turf crop is successful and truly barefoot-worthy.